sophiedkk/worklab/README.rst

 Documentation
 -------------
-For more detailed documentation you can look `here <https://worklab.readthedocs.io/en/latest>`_.
+For more detailed documentation you can look at the `docs <https://worklab.readthedocs.io/en/latest>`_.

 Prerequisites
 -------------